Azure Well-Architected Framework pillars

 These concepts aren't all-inclusive, but focusing on them can help you build a reliable, secure, and flexible foundation for your application.

-Every architect's worst fear is having an architecture fail with no way to recover it.
-A successful cloud environment is designed in a way that anticipates failure at all levels.
-Part of anticipating failures is designing a system that can recover from a failure within the time that your stakeholders and customers require.
+Every architect's worst nightmare is having an architecture fail with no way to recover it.
+A well-architected cloud environment is designed to anticipate failure at all levels.
+This process involves creating a system that's resilient to failure and can self-heal.
+If an outage occurs, it should recover within the time that your stakeholders and customers expect.

 In an ideal architecture, you'd build the most secure, high-performance, highly available, and efficient environment possible.
 However, as with everything, there are tradeoffs.